dalinicus/homeassistant-aerogarden/README.md

 ## Data available
-The following sensors will be created for each Aerogarden registered in a user's Aerogarden account.
+A device will be created for each Aerogarden registered in a user's Aerogarden account.
+A device has the following sensors associated with it:

 ### Binary Sensors
 * Light - `On` if garden light is on; `Off` otherwise